Bayesian Neural Network Priors Revisited: Related Work

 \textbf{BNN priors.} Finally, previous work has investigated the performance of neural network priors chosen without reference to the empirical distributions of SGD-trained networks \citep{blundell2015weight, ghosh2017model, wu2018deterministic, atanov2018deep,nalisnick2018priors,overweg2019interpretable,farquhar2019radial,cui2020informative, rothfuss2020pacoh,hafner2020noise,matsubara2020ridgelet,tran2020all,ober2020global,garriga2021correlated,fortuin2021priors, immer2021scalable}.
 While these priors might in certain circumstances offer performance improvements, they did not offer a recipe for finding potentially valuable features to incorporate into the weight priors.
 In contrast, we offer such a recipe by examining the distribution of weights trained under a uniform prior with SGD.
 Importantly, unlike prior work, we use SG-MCMC with carefully evaluated convergence metrics and systematically address the cold posterior effect.

-Contemporaneous work\footnote{released on arXiv two months after ours} \citep{izmailov2021hmc} compared gold-standard HMC inference with the more practical cyclic SGLD used in our work.
-They confirmed that cyclic SGLD methods indeed have high-fidelity to the true posterior, and interestingly show that heavy-tailed priors offer slight performance improvements for language modelling tasks (though they do not assess the interaction of the cold posterior effect with these priors).
+Contemporaneous work\footnote{released on arXiv two months after ours} \citep{izmailov2021hmc} compared gold-standard HMC inference with the more practical cyclical SG-MCMC used in our work.
+They confirmed that cyclical SG-MCMC methods indeed have high-fidelity to the true posterior, and interestingly show that heavy-tailed priors offer slight performance improvements for language modeling tasks (though they do not assess the interaction of the cold posterior effect with these priors).